2025–26 Goa Professional League: Format

 The 2025–26 Goa Professional League consists of 15 teams and will be played in two phases.
 In the first phase, all the teams will play each other once.

 In the second, the top 8 teams play in the Super League and the team that finishes top of the table is declared the champion.
 The bottom 7 will play the relegation league and the team finishing last will be relegated to the 2026-27 First Division.

 Broadcasting

 Matches from the league were telecast live on the SportsCast India YouTube channel.

-League table
+Controversies

+In February 2026, The GFA issued chargesheet to 14 footballers, mostly from Chapora Yuvak Sangh, for their alleged match-fixing activities.